See below for various resources pertaining to recycling, composting, food waste, drop-off events and more

 City-Wide Drop-Off Events

 For over 20 years, the City has partnered with local district councils to organize annual Citywide Recycling Drop-off Events.
 Residents can properly dispose of large items and recycle materials not collected in the residential collection program.
 For information, visit stpaul.gov/drop-offs.
-This year, there will be two events:
+This year, there will be one event:

 All events will accept the following for a small fee: